O2sa/CCNA-Labs/README.md

 - In this **document** you will see small description, capture and link for every **lab**.

-- In labs you can see the structure and used commands.
+- In every lab you will see the network diagram and a list of the commands.

 <details>
 <summary>